Home » Insights » Indigo Tree at WordCamp Manchester

 cvzftxxxgauza1j

-Above: Dave Green quoting from the Core Handbook on how all new code conforms to WCAG2.0 level AA standard
+Above: Dave Green quoting from the Core Handbook on how all new code conforms to the WCAG2.0 level AA standard

 He said that designers and developers often use UX to inform their perspectives on how an element of a website should work, because “If you haven’t got any data, all you’ve got is an opinion.”